QiaoWenfan/Building_Dataset/README.md

 The Beijing-Shanghai HSR Line Building Dataset is displayed in file "[3] Beijing-Shanghai HSR Line Building Dataset Display.pdf".

 Three original images and corresponding labeled samples are provided in "Data Samples" folder.
+We will open all the data in the dataset later to support related scientific research.